kildar2112/4331_UCFMAP/artifacts/architecture.md

 CLASS DESCRIPTIONS

 Building:
 	The class that represents a UCF Building, which contains its location and the option to enable or disable visibility on the map.
 It contains two public methods that turn the visibility on or off.
 Its location is also kept track of by a Point.

 Garage:
 	A type of building that records how full the garage is, which garage it is, and what permits are needed to park in it.
-It inherits from the Building class and contains a few private methods, which update the fullness of the garage, calculate the percentage of spots available, and change the color that represents how full a garage is (e.g. a red garage is full).
-In addition, its fields record what its current color is, how many spots it has, how many are available, and what permits are accepted at that garage.
+It inherits from the Building class and contains a few private methods, which update the saturation levels of the garage, calculate the percentage of spots available, and changes the color that represents how full a garage is (e.g. a red garage is nearly full).

 Processor:
 	The class that processes all of the data taken from the UCF Parking Services.
 It contains arrays that store all of the current data for the garages.
-This class will also send the data to S3 which is used for storing the data so we can calculate peak hours for the garages.
+This class will also send the data to DynamoDB which is used for storing the data so we can calculate peak hours for the garages.
 We can also validate the data coming in to make sure that we aren't pulling in garbage data if UCF Parking Services is down for any period of time.

 Related User Stories: